How many perturbations break this model? Evaluating robustness beyond adversarial accuracy: Time complexity of sparsity computation

 Everything else equal, the duration of sparsity computation in a given direction is proportionate to the duration of one backward pass on the model.
 It is therefore not significantly longer on ImageNet than on CIFAR10 when the same model architecture is used, the only difference being the input size.
 Of course, reaching good performance on ImageNet requires (to this day) larger models than on CIFAR10: the current state-of-the-art models have about 2B parameters \cite{Dosovitskiy2021AnII}, while our largest models in this work have less than 100M.
 This would impact the practical cost of sparsity computation.

-One could also think that the number of samples required to confidently evaluate sparsity is much larger in higher dimension.
-However, our algorithm does not require to sample in "every" direction, or enough to break the "curse of dimensionality".
-Sparsity in practice has a surprisingly low variance with respect to the direction, as mentioned in Section 7.1.
+One could also think that the number of samples required to confidently evaluate sparsity is much larger in higher dimensions.
+However, our algorithm does not require to sample in ``every'' direction, or enough to break the ``curse of dimensionality''.
+Sparsity in practice has low variance with respect to the direction (see Section \ref{sec:anadir}).
 Therefore only a few samples are required to estimate with a reasonable margin of error.